 The whole process starts with the event being traced and the single request associated with it.
 As we follow this request, many entities within our distributed system perform operations on it.
 Those operations are recorded using traces, that are generated by the single original request.

 Put shortly, distributed tracing is the tool we need to help us beat the most significant challenges we’ll be facing as technologies advance and get more complex.

 From Modularized Monoliths to Microservices

-The first challenge we’ll face in 2020 is the fact that software systems are much more distributed than they used to be.
+The first challenge is the fact that software systems are much more distributed than they used to be.
 In order to deepen our capabilities within organizations, we’ve had to subdivide software features not just by modules, but by entire deployment pipelines.

 The Climb of Complexity

-The second challenge for the new year will be the increase in complexity.
+The second challenge is an increase in complexity.
 In many organizations, it’s reached a tipping point where we can’t simply apply the same tools we’ve used for the past 20 years.
 We’re automating more and more parts of our businesses.
-And, using tools like machine learning, we’re deepening the complexity of systems we already automated.
+And, using tools like machine learning, we’re deepening the complexity of systems we’ve already automated.

 For many organizations, software complexity has gone so far that it’s overwhelmed the capabilities of human minds.
 Even for one value stream, the number of people and systems we need to touch is too high for us to anticipate every edge case and every risk.
-Add to that the fallacies of distributed computing and we must be ready to deal with systems with a lot of unknown risks.
+Add to that the fallacies of distributed computing.
+We must be ready to deal with systems with a lot of unknown risks.
 And distributed tracing helps you get clear visibility of such systems.

 Too Many Problems to Anticipate